David10238/message_board/README.md

 I wrote the backend services with several different languages, frameworks and styles of SQL ORMS.
 I did this for fun, to be exposed to several solutions for similar problems and to better learn which libraries I actually do enjoy.

+The front end is heavily based on Facebook and Twitter.
+Many of the colors used are from their sites.

 ## Reflections About Options

 - Go and Python are my two favorite options.
 The two languages and their libraries were the easiest to use and learn.